FREQUENTLY ASKED QUESTIONS

 Can you recommend accommodation during my stay in Los Angeles?

-GSA can assist you with recommended hotels and accommodation close to Dr Potters clinic.
-We have special rates that can be offered to our families.
+GSA can assist you with recommended hotels and accommodation close to Dr Potters clinic where our patients like to stay.

 How long do I have to be in Los Angeles for?